-We then commenced the tour of the plant.
-It is noted here the order of topics presented below do not represent an exact sequence of the site visit; for ease of documentation, observations that relate to one another or that are common to an emission unit or group of emission units are presented together.
-Unless a time stamp was readily observable at a display, the times given are by my personal watch; data at the CEMS/COMS and the ESPs are constantly altering, therefore observations from the displays for a number of categories are not necessarily concurrent to one another.
+For ease of documentation, I have combined the two site-visits and the observations that relate to one another or that are common to an emission unit or group of emission units.
+Unless a time stamp was readily observable at a display, the times given are from the display on my personal mobile phone; data at the CEMS/COMS and the ESPs are constantly altering, therefore observations from the displays for a number of categories are not necessarily concurrent to one another.
+The information included below was either gathered the day of the on-site visit, updated from past description, and/or provided or revised by DTE plant staff.